INTO-CPS-Association/aurt/README.md

 ## Calibration

 ```
-aurt calibrate --model robot_dynamics.pickle --data measured_data.csv --out-reduced-params calibrated_parameters.csv
+aurt calibrate --model robot_dynamics.pickle --data measured_data.csv --out-base-params calibrated_parameters.csv
 ```

-Reads the model produced in [Compile Joint Dynamics Model](#compile-joint-dynamics-model), the measured data in `measured_data.csv`, and writes the reduced parameter values to `calibrated_parameters.csv`,
+Reads the model produced in [Compile Robot Dynamics Model](#compile-joint-dynamics-model), the measured data in `measured_data.csv`, and writes the base parameter values to `calibrated_parameters.csv`,

-In order to generate the original parameters described in `mdh_file.csv`, provided in [Compile Rigid Body Dynamics Model](#compile-rigid-body-dynamics-model), use the `--out-full-params calibrated_parameters.csv` instead of `--reduced-params`
+In order to generate the original parameters described in `mdh.csv`, provided in [Compile Rigid Body Dynamics Model](#compile-rigid-body-dynamics-model), use the `--out-full-params calibrated_parameters.csv` instead of `--base-params`

 The measured data should contain the following fields:
 - `time` of type float, representing the number of seconds passed from a given reference point.